gaynoraj19/buildroot/board/zynq/readme.txt

 This is the Buildroot support for Zynq boards.
 Zynq boards are available from Xilinx and some third party vendors, but the build procedure is very similar.

-Currently, four boards are natively supported by Buildroot:
+Currently, three boards are natively supported by Buildroot:
- - Xilinx ZC702 board (zynq_zc702_defconfig)
  - Xilinx ZC706 board (zynq_zc706_defconfig)
  - Avnet ZedBoard (zynq_zed_defconfig)
  - Avnet MicroZed (zynq_microzed_defconfig)